Gestational diabetes is a type of diabetes that occurs during pregnancy – in most cases it disappears after the baby is born.

-You are normally screened for gestational diabetes between weeks 25 and 28 of your pregnancy, and if you are diagnosed with it, don’t be alarmed.
-You can manage diabetes in your pregnancy fairly easily, and the majority of the time it goes away when you give birth.
+You are normally screened for gestational diabetes between weeks 25 and 28 of your pregnancy, and if you are diagnosed with it, don’t be alarmed as there are ways it can be effectively managed.

-Women at greater risk of gestational diabetes include:
+Women at greater risk of developing gestational diabetes are:

 - Women with a family history of Type 2 diabetes

 - Women who have previously had gestational diabetes during pregnancy